matejc/matejc.github.io/_posts/2016-11-26-just-because-i-can.md

 comments: true
 ---

-Installing Debian (official image) _manually_ to external SSD on A20-OLinuXino-LIME2-eMMC board.
+Installing Debian _manually_ to external SSD on A20-OLinuXino-LIME2-eMMC board.

 Intro